electron/electron/docs/api/app.md

 The `app` object has the following methods:

+**Note** Some methods are only available on specific operating systems and are labeled as such.

 ### `app.quit()`

 Try to close all windows.
 The `before-quit` event will emitted first.
 If all